 Where are tackle football games held?

-Games are on Saturday and will last 1 hour.
-The locations of the games are tentatively scheduled for the following locations: Tentatively Scheduled: Lehi and West Jordan
+Games are on Saturday and will last about two hours.
+The location of the games are tentatively scheduled for West Jordan and Herriman.

 Where and when are tackle football practices held?

-Teams will practice beginning in May.
-High School and Jr. High gets 3 practices per week for 2 hours.
-Elementary gets 2 practices per week for 2 hours at the following field locations: (To Be Determined)
+Teams will practice beginning in March.
+High School and Jr. High practices 3 days per week for 2 hours.
+Elementary practices 3 days for 2 hours at the following field locations: (To Be Determined)

 What are the ages of girls that can play tackle football?